 We are required under U.S. generally accepted accounting principles to review intangible assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
 Goodwill is required to be tested for impairment at least annually.
-Factors that may be considered to be a change in circumstances indicating that the carrying value of our intangible assets may not be recoverable include, but are not limited to, a decline in stock price and market capitalization, a significant decrease in the market value of an asset, or a significant decrease in operating or cash flow projections.
-During the third quarter of 2015, we performed an interim goodwill test and concluded that the carrying amounts of the Inspection Oilfield Services, Inc. ("IOS") and Chemtec Energy Services, L.L.C. ("Chemtec") reporting units' goodwill exceeded the implied fair values of that goodwill.
-We recognized a non-cash goodwill impairment charge of \$80,337 (\$63,887 net of taxes) to write down the carrying values to the implied fair values, of which \$69,908 represents the full carrying value of goodwill related to the IOS acquisition and the remaining \$10,429 relates to the Chemtec reporting unit.
-No assurances can be given that we will not be required to record future significant charges related to tangible or intangible asset impairments.
+Factors that may be considered to be a change in circumstances indicating that the carrying value of our intangible assets may not be recoverable include, but are not limited to, a decline in stock price and resulting market capitalization, a significant decrease in the market value of an asset, or a significant decrease in operating or cash flow projections.
+During 2016, we performed an interim goodwill test and concluded that the carrying amounts of the Rail Technologies, Protective Coatings and Chemtec reporting units' goodwill exceeded the implied fair values of that goodwill.
+We recognized non-cash goodwill impairment charges of \$61,142 to write down the carrying values to the implied fair values, of which \$16,560 represents the full carrying value of goodwill related to the 2013 Ball Winch acquisition and \$11,873 representing the remaining carrying value related to the Chemtec reporting unit.
+During the third quarter of 2015, we performed an interim goodwill test and concluded that the carrying amounts of that goodwill.
+We recognized the implied fair values of the IOS and Chemtec reporting units' goodwill exceeded the implied fair values of \$80,337 to write down the carrying values to the implied fair values, of which \$10,429 related to the Chemtec reporting unit.